FredKSchott/snowpack/www/_template/guides/svelte.md

 </script>
 ```

-Then lower down in your component's body, add this code that will display the results of the timer.
+Then lower down in your component's body, add this code that displays the results of the timer.

 ```diff
 <div class="App">